Brian-Pho/RVST598_Speech-Emotion-Recognition/README.md

     │   ├───images  # Holds images from training, spectrograms, and testing.
-    │   ├───paper  # Holds the paper resulting from this research │   └───presentation  # Holds the presentation resulting from this research └───src  # Holds the code for preprocessing the databases and the neural network model ├───audio_processor  # Holds the wav and spectrogram functions ├───database_processor  # Holds the preprocessing functions
-        ├───neural_network  # Holds the neural network model ├───em_constants.py  # Holds the common emotions used throughout the program └───main.py  # Holds the main function to run to train and test the neural network model
+    │   ├───paper  # Holds the paper resulting from this research │   └───presentation  # Holds the presentation resulting from this research └───src  # Holds the code for preprocessing the databases and for creating/training the neural network model ├───audio_processor  # Holds the wav and spectrogram functions ├───database_processor  # Holds the database preprocessing functions ├───neural_network  # Holds the neural network model ├───em_constants.py  # Holds the common emotions used throughout the program └───main.py  # Holds the main function to run to train and test the neural network model